ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

   [I-D.ietf-tls-hybrid-design], we opt to use the more generic term "next-generation" and "traditional" algorithm instead of "post-quantum" and "classical" algorithms.

-- 'Artifact':  An artifact is evidence of sender intent to hybridize a signature that remains even if a component algorithm tag is removed.
-Artifacts can be e.g., at the algorithmic level (within the digital signature), or at the protocol level (within the message or certificate).
+- 'Artifact':  An artifact is evidence of the sender's intent to hybridize a signature that remains even if a component algorithm tag is removed.
+Artifacts can be e.g., at the algorithmic level (e.g., within the digital signature), or at the protocol level (e.g., within the certificate), or on the system policy level (e.g., within the message).
 Artifacts should be easily identifiable by the receiver in the case of signature stripping.

 ## Motivation for use of hybrid signature schemes {#motivation}